abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-* After creating the DTOs and application service interfaces, now we can define implementation of that interfaces.
+After creating the DTOs and application service interfaces, now we can define the implementation of that interfaces.
 So, we can create a folder-structure like in the below image for `BookStore.Application` layer.
 Open the application service classes and add the following codes to each of these classes.

 ![Application Folder Structure](./application-folder-structure.png)